gitextensions/GitExtensionsDoc/source/install.rst

 Portable
 --------

-Git Extensions is also distributed as a portable .zip file, that only require unpacking to a new directory (migrate settings files and theme manually).
+Git Extensions is also distributed as a portable .zip file, that only requires unpacking to a new directory (migrate settings files and theme manually).
 Some features like :ref:`windows-explorer` is not available with this package.

 Settings